kusisushma-gh/Social-Engineering-Simulator/README.md

 ## License

+## License

-This project can be distributed under an appropriate open-source license such as the MIT License.
+This project is licensed under the MIT License.